ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 127.0.0.1	de.deb.devuan.org
 ```

 First step is done.
 Second step is creating these repositories.
 At that point, I created two different directories.
-Because **update** command is fetching update files from two different URLs.
+Because **update** command fetches update files from two different URLs.

 Here's the directory structure:

 ![directory structure]({{site.url}}/assets/images/onetwoseven/directory_structure.png)

-If you check output of last update command, you will see that **packages.onetwoseven.htb** host is using **/devuan** directory and the other one is using **/merged** directory.
+If you check output of last update command, you will see that **packages.onetwoseven.htb** host uses **/devuan** directory and the other one uses **/merged** directory.
 We know that **de.deb.devuan.org** is real repository.
 But other one isn't real.
 So, we have to fetch same files from that repository for making it real.
 Then, I fetched these files with **wget** to merged directory.
 Okay, we are cool with the real one.

 What about the fake one?